keberox/webdev-intermediate/README.md

 # Basic HTML/CSS/JavaScript/React

+## if using Git
+- Create a new branch
+- Add your changes to the new branch
+- Commit and push your branc changes at the end

 ## General Rules:
 - You can use React and/or vanilla JavaScript
 - You can search in Google